ibm-cloud-docs/app-configuration/ac-ts-ff-eval.md

 Feature flag is targeted with segment rules.
 Segmented rules are executed in order of the rule definition.

 {: tsResolve}
-To fix the order of evaluation, move the rules defined in the ‘Edit targeting’ slider using the direction arrows.
+To fix the order of evaluation, move the rules that are defined in the ‘Edit targeting’ slider by using the direction arrows.
 Same fix is applicable for properties.